City Baking Guide

 How Reno Altitude Changes Baking

-At around 4,505 feet, gas expansion increases enough to destabilize cakes and quick breads if leavening remains at sea-level levels.
+At around 4,505 feet, Reno is high enough that gas expansion can destabilize cakes and quick breads if leavening stays at sea-level levels.

 Common Reno Baking Mistakes